Processing Your Consent

 It is important that any proposed changes are submitted to the Council before any changes are made to the building.
 For any changes, find out if you need to submit a minor variation or apply for a major amendment.

-MINOR variation is a minor modification, addition or change to consented plans that does not deviate significantly from the approved plans and specifications.
+A MINOR variation is a minor modification, addition or change to consented plans that does not deviate significantly from the approved plans and specifications.

 For MAJOR changes, you will need to submit an amendment application online, which will be treated as if it is a new building consent application and will be charged based on actual time spent processing the amendment application.

-For information as to what is considered a MINOR and MAJOR change, please see Build Waikato
+For information as to what is considered a MINOR and MAJOR change, please see Build Waikato.

 Timeframes for starting and completing work